Community Mental Health Partnership

 The Crisis Team provides local support for people aged 18 and over that are experiencing a breakdown in their mental health and feel that they may require an emergency response for help and support.

 The Team consists of mental health nurses, social workers, doctors, occupational therapists and dedicated mental health workers that will seek to immediately reduce distress both through the use of support, advice, medication and a range of therapeutic interventions all specifically designed for those in crisis.

 Following an assessment the Team will work with the individual to agree a plan of care and will immediately provide intensive treatment in their home in order to reduce their distress and promote recovery.

 Early Intervention Team

-The early intervention team helps people between the age of 14 and 35 who are experiencing or at risk of developing psychosis.
-Those aged 14 and 15 are seen alongside the local child and adolescent mental health team.
+The Early Intervention Team helps people between the age of 14 and 35 who are experiencing a first episode of psychosis or at risk of developing psychosis.
+Those aged 14 -17 are seen alongside the local child and adolescent mental health team.
 Intervening early helps improve recovery.

 How do I access these services?